 It was through Lynn’s life experiences and her education that she has discovered the sophisticated nature of Indigenous knowledge.
 Indigenous knowledge, she now knows, is not primitive; rather positivism — scientific, legal, and historical — will always be an inadequate human creation.
 Lynn now understands that it is crucial for people to nurture their relationships with the natural world.
 She is now firm in her belief that humans must begin with teaching children the correct songs, dances, and prayers versus national anthems that usurps genuine agency.

-In April 2017, Lynn was successful in defeating Indian and Northern Affairs Canada’s unstated paternity policy, which denied children Indian status when a father’s name was not on their birth certificate, when the Court of Appeal for Ontario ruled the sex discrimination in the policy was unreasonable.
+In April 2017, Lynn was successful in defeating Indian and Northern Affairs Canada’s unknown and thus unstated paternity policy, which denied children Indian status when a father’s name was not on their birth certificate, when the Court of Appeal for Ontario ruled the sex discrimination in the policy was unreasonable.
 This effort took more than 30 years!

 Lastly, Lynn understands all too well that children denied mother love fail to become fully human.
 She argues it is deplorable that Canada’s policies, inherent in the Indian Act past and present, continue to interfere with mother love.